matteodem/meteor-boilerplate/README.md

 * TDD / BDD with [laika](http://arunoda.github.io/laika/)
 * Multi page apps with [iron-router](https://github.com/EventedMind/iron-router)
 * A way to load fixtures (as of now no external packages used for that)
-* meteor-boilerplate console tool, which helps on creating views, routes and so on (meteor-boilerplate.bat for windows users)
+* meteor-boilerplate console tool, which helps on creating views, routes and so on

 ### Folder structure